 It’s far too easy to overcomplicate your design and wind up with a cluttered, noisy mess that’s not actually helpful for anyone.

-In this post, we’re sharing 21 design tips from a few dozen marketing pros to help you build better and more meaningful business dashboards, including:
+In this post, we’re sharing 21 design tips along with some dashboard examples from a few dozen marketing pros to help you build better and more meaningful business dashboards, including:

 “Our digital marketing agency is built on the foundational belief that great business dashboards create informed and on point business decisions,” says Warren Thompson of Ollo Metrics.
 “The right information is the information that, if acted upon, will have the greatest business impact based on your organization’s size and Key Business Objectives (KBOs).
 We do this by building dashboards that appeal to each member or department of the team, with one Executive Overview for them all to view at team meetings to bring the information all together.
 That is how you make informed business decisions.”

 “I often say that creating a good dashboard requires a deep understanding of the target user’s world and needs,” says Rob Blackburn of Blackburn Labs.
 “Designing an effective dashboard is often more therapy than technology.
 Once you are truly in the head and mind of the user, the dashboard design often becomes self-evident.”

 “Keep it simple,” says Karen Green of OutwitTrade.
 “It should not be necessary to have a dozen different charts on the one screen, and the most important information should be top and center where you look first.
 Fortunately, our company just has to use one dashboard.”

 Melanie Musson of US Insurance Agents says, “Don’t overload it with too much information.
 Keep it simple so that you can easily track what is important.’